CIS565-Fall-2016/Project5-WebGL-Deferred-Shading-with-glTF/README.md

 ##Fast Fourier Transforms
-Originally discovered by Carl Friedrich Gauss, and re-popularized by Cooley and Tukey in the 20th century, the Fast Fourier Transform exploits two properties to reduce the number of elemetary operations:
+Originally discovered by Carl Friedrich Gauss, and re-popularized by J.W.
+Cooley and John Tukey in the 20th century, the Fast Fourier Transform exploits two properties to reduce the number of elemetary operations:

 ![](img/properties.png)
 Source: http://www.cmlab.csie.ntu.edu.tw/cml/dsp/training/coding/transform/fft.html

-where W is the phase factor.

 In short, this allows us to recursively break up DFTs into N/2 point problems in a divide-and-conquer strategy, and recombine the sub-pieces.